nerfstudio-project/nerfstudio/README.md

 - [Learn more](#learn-more)
 - [Supported Features](#supported-features)

+# This branch is temporary
+`lerf-merge` includes some hardcoded viewer code (text box) for supporting lerf.
+Soon, this will be refactored and this branch will be deleted.

 # About

 Nerfstudio provides a simple API that allows for a simplified end-to-end process of creating, training, and testing NeRFs.